Modern paganism: Racism and nationalism

 Many völkisch practitioners disapprove of multiculturalism and racial mixing in modern Europe, advocating racial separatism.
-In online media, neopagan völkische often express a belief in the threat of racial miscegenation, which they blame on the social and political establishment, sometimes claiming that their ideas of racial exclusivity are the result of the threat that other ethnic groups pose to "white" people.
+In online media, modern pagan völkische often express a belief in the threat of racial miscegenation, which they blame on the social and political establishment, sometimes claiming that their ideas of racial exclusivity are the result of the threat that other ethnic groups pose to "white" people.
 While these groups generally claim to be aiming to revive Germanic paganism, their race-centric views have their origins in 19th-century culture, not antiquity.
 This group's discourse contains the concepts of "ancestors" and "homeland", which are understood very vaguely.
 Researcher Ethan Doyle White characterizes the position of the Odinic Rite and the Odin Brotherhood as "far right".

-Ethnocentric neopagans are highly critical of their universalist counterparts, often claiming that the latter have been misled by New Age literature and political correctness.
+Ethnocentric modern pagans are highly critical of their universalist counterparts, often claiming that the latter have been misled by New Age literature and political correctness.
 Members of the universalist and ethnocentric factions criticize those who adopt an "ethnic" stance.
-The former view "ethnic" neopaganism as a cover for racism, while the latter view its adherents as race traitors for their refusal to fully accept the superiority of the "white race".
+The former view "ethnic" modern paganism as a cover for racism, while the latter view its adherents as race traitors for their refusal to fully accept the superiority of the "white race".

-Some neopagans of the völkisch movement are white supremacists and outright racists representing a "radical racist" faction that uses the names Odinism, Wotanism, and Wodenism.
-According to Kaplan, these adepts occupy the "most remote corners" of neopaganism.
-The lines between this form of neopaganism and Nazism are "extremely thin" because its adherents praise Adolf Hitler and Nazi Germany, claim that the "white race" is threatened with extinction by the efforts of a Jewish world conspiracy, and dismiss Christianity as a work of the Jews.
+Some modern pagans of the völkisch movement are white supremacists and outright racists representing a "radical racist" faction that uses the names Odinism, Wotanism, and Wodenism.
+According to Kaplan, these adepts occupy the "most remote corners" of modern paganism.
+The lines between this form of modern paganism and Nazism are "extremely thin" because its adherents praise Adolf Hitler and Nazi Germany, claim that the "white race" is threatened with extinction by the efforts of a Jewish world conspiracy, and dismiss Christianity as a work of the Jews.

 Many in the inner circle of the terrorist organization The Order, a white supremacist militia operating in the US in the 1980s, called themselves Odinists.
-Various racist neopagans supported the Fourteen Words slogan, which was developed by The Order member David Lane.
-Some racist organizations, such as the Order of Nine Angles and the Black Order, combine elements of neopaganism with Satanism, while other racist neopagans, such as Wotanist Ron McVan, reject the syncretism of the two religions.
+Various racist modern pagans supported the Fourteen Words slogan, which was developed by The Order member David Lane.
+Some racist organizations, such as the Order of Nine Angles and the Black Order, combine elements of modern paganism with Satanism, while other racist modern pagans, such as Wotanist Ron McVan, reject the syncretism of the two religions.